NeoAzareth/HhManagementApp/README.md

 Additional Credits to implement the notifications:

-Rakesh Cusat(I believe he is the Author, if not I apologize...). \n https://www.javacodegeeks.com/2012/09/android-alarmmanager-tutorial.html
+Rakesh Cusat(I believe he is the Author, if not I apologize...). < https://www.javacodegeeks.com/2012/09/android-alarmmanager-tutorial.html

 As well as Jonathan Hasenzahl, James Celona, Dhimitraq Jorgji. \n